davemgj84/sapphire/README.md

   - GSAP
   - Axios

-- Also cd into express-back-end, then run `npm install` to install dependencies.
+- Also cd into `express-back-end`.
+Run `npm install` to install dependencies.
 - Run `npm run go` to run server with nodemon.

 - Dependencies include: